Gun laws in California

 Semi-automatic firearms that the state has classified as assault weapons, .50 BMG caliber rifles, and large-capacity magazines (magazines that can hold more than ten rounds of ammunition) may not be sold in California.
 The ban on large-capacity magazines was ruled unconstitutional March 29, 2019 but the ruling was put on hold while the case was under appeal.
 On August 14, 2020, a three-judge panel of the United States Court of Appeals for the Ninth Circuit ruled that the ban was unconstitutional.
 However, this decision was vacated by the Ninth Circuit Court on February 25, 2021, until the case can be reheard en banc.
 On June 4, 2021, Roger Benitez, a senior judge of the Southern District of California, ruled the assault weapons ban unconstitutional, though he permitted a 30-day stay of appeal.
 The Ninth Circuit Court of Appeals subsequently extended the stay indefinitely.
 Possession of automatic firearms, and of short-barreled shotguns and rifles, is prohibited without a Dangerous Weapons Permit, that is received from the California Department of Justice pending a good reason for their possession such as: manufacture, repair, collecting in limited cases (pre-1990), movie prop guns or dealing to police/military.
 California Penal Code §25850 defines what constitutes a loaded weapon.

 California is a "shall-issue" state for concealed carry permits after a 2022 Supreme Court ruling that eliminated the "good cause" requirement.
-This means that if you meet the eligibility requirements, the sheriff's office or police chief is required to issue a license, although they can still impose some restrictions.
+This means that if the applicant meets the eligibility requirements, the sheriff's office or police chief is required to issue a license, although they can still impose some restrictions.
 Additionally, the issuing authority can also impose restrictions on the CCW permit-holder, such as limiting concealed carry only to the purposes listed on the approved CCW permit application.
 However, concealed carry permits are valid statewide, regardless of where they were issued.
 This creates a situation where residents in presumptively No Issue locations such as Los Angeles and San Francisco cannot lawfully carry a concealed firearm, but residents from other counties with more permissive CCW issuance policies can lawfully carry within these same jurisdictions.
 California does not recognize concealed carry permits issued by other states, and non-residents are generally forbidden from obtaining a California concealed carry permit.
 Those eligible to carry a rifle, shotgun, or handgun under the federal Law Enforcement Officers Safety Act are not subject to some California laws.